3 Tips For Avoiding Sexual Assault On Campus, Especially During The Most Dangerous Time Of Year

 "While we don't know for sure why assaults occur more often early in the semester, as students acclimate to campus, they do tend to spend more time socializing," RAINN Press Secretary Sara McGovern tells Elite Daily.

-In general, 21 percent of transgender, genderqueer, nonconforming (TGQN) college students have been sexually assaulted, compared to 18 percent of non-TGQN females and 4 percent of non-TGQN males, according to statistics on RAINN's website.
-And while 80 percent of rapes are reported by white women, women of color are more likely to be assaulted than white women, according to statistics on End Rape On Campus's website.
+In general, 21 percent of transgender, genderqueer, nonconforming (TGQN) college students have been sexually assaulted, compared to 18 percent of non-TGQN females and 4 percent of non-TGQN males, according a 2015 report by the Association of American Universities.
+And while 80 percent of rapes are reported by white women, women of color are more likely to be assaulted than white women, according to the 2010 National Intimate Partner and Sexual Violence Study.

 There are a number of ways you can work to help cultivate a safe campus environment at your college.
 And if something happens and you or someone you know should ever need them, there are many resources available for survivors of sexual assault.

 1. Be aware of your surroundings.

 There is of course no foolproof way to prevent sexual assault, but especially during the high-risk time that is your first semester, you should focus on being aware of your surroundings to stay safe.
 McGovern suggests simple steps that can make a difference, like never leaving your drink unattended.
 "It's important to remember that sexual assault is always the fault of the perpetrator, and never the victim, but there are some safety tips that you can keep in mind," she says.

 RAINN suggests making your own drinks in social settings, knowing your limits when it comes to alcohol, and keeping track of how many drinks you're consuming.
 Be careful about publicly posting your location on social media platforms like Facebook, Snapchat, Instagram, and Twitter.